-- Any member of staff who has an ongoing concern about attendance or patterns of absence of a pupil should raise their concerns with the Attendance Officer or Attendance Lead so appropriate enquiries may be made - The Attendance Lead and Attendance Officer will complete regular check of the registers in order to note any patterns of absence / lateness.
+- Any member of staff who has an ongoing concern about attendance or patterns of absence of a pupil should raise their concerns with the Attendance Lead or Attendance Officer so appropriate enquiries can be made - The Attendance Lead and Attendance Officer will complete regular check of the registers in order to note any patterns of absence / lateness.
 Standard letters are sent to families where absence is causing a concern.
-An attendance meeting may follow if appropriate to discuss the situation (see attendance letters in the appendix) - If no explanation for an absence has been received, an email is sent to remind parents and carers of the need to inform the school and requesting an explanation. - The school works closely with the Education Welfare Officer who visits the school each term to check attendance.
-The EWO advises the school on the most appropriate action to take to improve attendance - Attendance under 90% is deemed to be Persistent Absence and parents / carers will need to provide medical evidence for their child's illness (medical appointment cards and prescriptions are acceptable)
+An attendance meeting may follow if a further conversation about the situation is necessary. (see attendance letters in the appendix) - If no explanation for an absence has been received, an email is sent to remind parents and carers of the need to inform the school and to request an explanation. - The school works closely with the Local Authority Attendance Officer who supports St Matthew's with school attendance.
+The LAAO advises the school on the most appropriate action to take to improve attendance - Attendance under 90% is deemed to be Persistent Absence (PA) and parents / carers will need to provide medical evidence for their child's illness (medical appointment cards and prescriptions are acceptable)